Equestrian at the 2020 Summer Olympics – Individual jumping

-The individual show jumping event at the 2020 Summer Olympics is scheduled to take place on 3–4 August 2021 at the Baji Koen.
+The individual show jumping event at the 2020 Summer Olympics took place on 3–4 August 2021 at the Baji Koen.
 Like all other equestrian events, the jumping competition is mixed gender, with both male and female athletes competing in the same division.
 75 riders from 35 nations are expected to compete.

 Background

-This will be the 26th appearance of the event, which had first been held at the 1900 Summer Olympics and has been held at every Summer Olympics at which equestrian sports have been featured (that is, excluding 1896, 1904, and 1908).
+This was the 26th appearance of the event, which had first been held at the 1900 Summer Olympics and has been held at every Summer Olympics at which equestrian sports have been featured (that is, excluding 1896, 1904, and 1908).
 It is the oldest event on the current programme, the only one that was held in 1900.

 The Czech Republic, the Dominican Republic, Israel, and Latvia have all qualified riders or teams and are each scheduled to make their debut in the event.
 France and the United States have both qualified teams and are expected to compete for the 23rd time, tied for most of any nation.

 The reigning World Champion is Simone Blum of Germany.
 The reigning Olympic champion, Nick Skelton did not return to defend his title, having retired shortly after the 2016 Games.